Patent Pending Products Selling DangersPatent Law ResourcesPatent Pending

 - Educating consumers about your product.

-Some inventors spend a lot of money on the patent process only to find out that their product is not patentable.
+Some inventors spend ample money on the patent process only to find out their product is not patentable.
 You should get a patent attorney involved in the process early on.
-They can do some research to determine your chances of getting a patent.
-It does not make sense to go through the costly patent application process until you have an invention or idea that is truly unique and patentable.
+He or she can do some research to determine your chances of getting a patent.
+It does not make sense to go through the costly patent application process until you have an invention or an idea that is truly unique and patentable.

 How to Protect Your Patent Pending Product From Knockoffs

-Inventors often worry that someone will try to knockoff their idea.
+Inventors often worry that someone will try to knock off their idea.
 Competition is a real threat.
-However, it is rare for a company to actually spend money to knockoff a product in the idea stage.
+However, it is rare for a company to spend money to knock off a product in the idea stage.
 Product companies work on several new products at the same time.
 They have a backlog of cases.
 They do not spend much time worrying about adding new products.
 Therefore, inventors do not need to worry about knockoffs as much as they think.

 An alternative to a patent is registering a trademark.
 It costs significantly less money and comes with additional benefits.
 You can assert the trademark by using the (TM) symbol after your product's name.

 As an additional protection to product knockoffs, reserve all domain names that are close or similar to your product.
-You also want to carefully watch your competition and alert them early if you have concerns of infringement.
+You also want to watch your competition carefully and alert it early if you have concerns of infringement.